-Mr. Nauman's maximum cash benefit is equal to his two times his base salary and two times his target annual cash incentive plus a prorated target annual cash incentive in the year in which the termination occurs.
+Mr. Shaller's maximum cash benefit is equal to two times his base salary and two times his target annual cash incentive in the year in which the termination occurs.
 For all other NEOs, their maximum cash benefit is equal to two times salary and two times the average annual cash incentive payment received in the three years immediately prior to the date the change of control occurs.
 In the event of a change of control, unexercised stock options become fully exercisable or, if canceled, each named executive officer shall be given cash or stock equal to the in-the-money value of the canceled stock options.
-In the event of a change of control, performance-based and time-based RSUs become unrestricted and fully vested at target.
+In the event of a change of control, PRSUs and RSUs become fully vested at target.